 In layman’s terms, it had both large and small photodiodes, clustered together in a beautiful geometric pattern, to capture as much image information as a single-layer sensor could capture, and a powerful engine to analyze that information and turn it into beautiful photographs.

 People who used the S5 Pro loved its image quality.
-And even now, when you look on Flickr, you see that people are using it, and the quality of the images they post is quite nice.
+And even now (in 2010) when you look on Flickr you see that people are using it and the quality of the images they post very good.

 What FujiFilm did makes no sense to me.
 They have incredible know-how in the production of professional, high quality lenses.
 Their Fujinon lenses are used in satellites, in high end telescopes and in broadcast-quality TV cameras and camcorders.
 They have the know-how to design really nice camera bodies.
 I used the FinePix S9100 and I loved its body design.
 And you only need to look at their current digicam models (S200EXR or HS10), at they way the controls are positioned and the grips are designed, to realize that Fuji knows a lot about camera body design.